-This policy develops procedures and good practice within our school, to ensure that there is an understanding of the duty to safeguard and promote the welfare of all children and young people including those who are vulnerable.
-We endeavor to provide a safe and welcoming environment where children and young people are respected and feel valued.
-It provides evidence of how this will be implemented within our school and within multiagency working arrangements.
+This policy develops procedures and good practice within our schools, to ensure that there is an understanding of the duty to safeguard and promote the welfare of all children and young people including those who are vulnerable.
+We endeavor to provide safe and welcoming environments where children and young people are respected and feel valued.
+It provides evidence of how this will be implemented within our schools and within multi-agency working arrangements.